MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The main administration page is the **Permissions** page where you can set up roles and permissions for using Customer 360 across your organization.
-The following roles are available for you to assign to people and applications accross your organization:
+As an administrator, the following roles are available for you to assign:

 [add roles table]